Rubysamurai306/My-Dotfiles/README.md

 # My-Dotfiles
-My dotfiles for various linux configurations. basically cloud storage for my config files n sheiiet hail Christ
+My dotfiles for various linux configurations. basically cloud storage for my config files and such